 TEP applicants must submit a completed resume to fulfill an admission requirement to the program.
 The resume must include the following:

-Submit your most updated resume to Jan Gould in Hunter 312 or email it to her at firstname.lastname@example.org.
+Submit your professional, PDF resume to [email protected].
 Remember, this resume should reflect your abilities and achievements in the field of education.

 - 2.75 GPA (Cumulative and bridging coursework) 3.0 (Graduate education coursework)